Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Examples

 \subsection{Three-level system}

 The other single-atom model is the $V$-type three-level system, which is schematically depicted in Fig.~(\ref{fig1})(b).
-Assuming its environment to be vacuum, in the interaction picture of a rotating frame, the generator of the quantum master equation for the system is given by
+Assuming its environment is vacuum, in the interaction picture of a rotating frame, the generator of the quantum master equation for the system is expressed as follows: